Walk through this field of ancient spherical boulders.

 A place of ancient Aboriginal dreaming, the Devils Marbles are a ‘must stop’ destination when driving through the Northern Territory.

-A surreal collection of massive granite boulders strewn across acres of sparse desert country just 110 kilometers south of Tennant Creek in Central Australia – one of the most spectacular sights to be seen.
+This surreal collection of massive granite boulders strewn across acres of sparse desert country just 110 kilometers south of Tennant Creek in Central Australia.
+It is one of the most spectacular sights to be seen.

 Join a guided walk through these spherical boulders and learn about the ancient Aboriginal spiritual lands of the region.

-The dreaming story of the marbles or ‘Karlu Karlu’ to the local Warmungu Aboriginal people, tells of the mythological belief that the marbles are fossilized eggs of the Rainbow Serpent.
+The dreaming story of the Devils Marbles or ‘Karlu Karlu’ to the local Warmungu Aboriginal people.
+It tells of the mythological belief that the marbles are fossilized eggs of the Rainbow Serpent.

 Some of the boulders stand up to 6 metres high!